Translations of Ulysses: The language of Ulysses and issues with its translation

 Joyce's English is extremely non-standard; he used words from many languages, that was called by one translator "the 'fearful jumble' of dialectal versions, cant, and pidgins".
 His language is "both defamiliarized and foreignized through the introduction of a wealth of foreign terms and idioms, its diachronic and synchronic expanse navigated".
-Joyce used Irish English, Hiberno English, and Hebrew words and phrases.
+Joyce used Irish English and Hebrew words and phrases.

 One of the most convoluted chapters of the book is "Oxen of the Sun", in which Joyce parodies the evolution of English prose:

 One of the most notoriously untranslatable parts of Ulysses is the "Oxen" Coda that Joyce himself described as a "frightful jumble of Pidgin English, nigger English, Cockney, Irish, Bowery slang and broken doggerel" (Letters I 140).
 This poly-cacophony relies on a continuous switching of dialects, codes, substandards and pidgins, often within the same phrase; the sources of the entries in the Oxen Notesheet 17, identified by Chrissie van Mierlo, range from a 1902 edition of a dictionary of London cant and slangs, Suffolk and American East Coast sea slang, to the parlances of the American frontier and of diverse immigrant groups, mostly pilfered from Bret Harte's 1902 Tales of the West, especially his parody of J.F.
 Cooper, the source of much caricature Native American, Black American, and Chinese American speech.

 According to the so-called "retranslation hypothesis", retranslations tend to be closer to the original text than previous translations.
 It was observed, for example, in Swedish, but not in Croatian and Catalan translations.

 Cait Murphy shows an example of just one Joyce's wordplay that poses a challenge to translate:

 Another example: Stephen recalls that he has borrowed a pound from the poet and writer George Russell, who styles himself "A.E."
 Thinking of his debt, Stephen puns "A.E.I.O.U."
 In the German, Italian, Czech, and Latvian translations, the expression is simply left as it is, which must be rather baffling to readers.
 Most others include a native-language gloss.
 In the 1929 French translation the passage reads "A.E.
 Je vous dois.
 I.O.U."
 In Spanish it is "A.E.
 Te debo.
 I.O.U."
 In Hungarian the vowels are changed, killing the joke: "A.E.K.P."
 The same is true in Croatian, where an explanation is also added: "A.E.J.V.D (Ja vam dugujem)."